rezozero/starting-blocks/README.md

 | `BEFORE_PAGE_HIDE` | `SB_BEFORE_PAGE_HIDE` | Before page begins to hide. *Be careful, this event must be triggered manually if hide() method is overriden.* |
 | `AFTER_PAGE_HIDE` | `SB_AFTER_PAGE_HIDE` | After page hidind animation. *Be careful, this event must be triggered manually if hide() method is overriden.* |

+⚠️ For those who use 2.1.7, we prefix events to avoid possible conflict with other libraries.

 ### Caching responses

 By default, the router will use a JS object cache to store and fetch AJAX responses once they’ve been